FernandoTorresL/gradebook/README.md

 In this tutorial, you’ll learn how to:

-- Load and merge data from multiple sources with pandas
+- Load, clean(simple clean), and merge data from multiple sources with pandas

 - Filter and group data in a pandas DataFrame
+- map values from one set to another

 - Calculate and plot grades in a pandas DataFrame

 Follow the full tutorial to [Build This Project with Python](https://realpython.com/pandas-project-gradebook/)

+## Final results

+You get 3 graphics, and a resulting file "Section x Grades.csv" for each section

+## Files

+On data folder you will see the original data.
+The resulting files will be written on this path too.

+On 'other' folder you get the final code divided on steps.

+Also, there, is 'generate_data.py'.
+With this file you can generate more example files.
 ## Installation

 Create a Python virtual environment